 Alternatively, those who can afford to pay for private sessions might choose to work with private doctors who are unaffiliated with the public health network and who are not under contract with public insurance.
 That being said, if you need to see a private doctor on a regular basis, then extending your health insurance to cover private doctors is a more cost-effective solution in the long run.

 Fortunately, there are many private health insurance providers in Austria, all of which are regulated by the Financial Market Authority.
-Some of the biggest ones include:
+Expats in Austria can also benefit from international insurance, which covers medical treatment in Austria and abroad.
+Some of the biggest global insurers include:

 These companies offer a range of plans to suit all people and situations.
 However, factors such as gender and pre-existing conditions can determine the premium.
 You can discuss this, and more, with each provider.